j0ashm/j0ashm/README.md

 To wrap up this introduction, here's some random facts about me:
 - 🎮 I love playing open-world video games.
-- 🔭 I'm currently working on my first React website/project - [imitatio](https://github.com/JustinOleskii/imitatio)
-- :octocat: I'm in the GitHub Campus Experts program as on **9th October 2021**
+- 🚩 I'm a GitHub Campus Expert
-- 👨‍💻 I have been managing communities since I was 14.
-Currently, I manage 3 communities totalling 1.5M+ members for Final Blueprint.
+- 💡 I'm terrible at coming up with project ideas.
+Period.
 #### Socials
 You can connect with me on any of the following sites -
 - 🕴️ [LinkedIn](https://linkedin.com/in/joashmathew)